コンテンツにスキップ

 "Yokohama Citizens' Children's Musical" attracts elementary school to high school students for its relaxed instruction

-Kumamoto: It's great to see group activities that bring together people of different generations, from elementary school students to people in their 70s.
-They were very particular about the music, stage lighting, and use of the stage, and it was really worth watching.
-That's right, at the awards ceremony I suggested, "Why not try a collaboration with live music next time?"
+It's great to see a group activity in Kumamoto that brings together people of different generations, from elementary school students to those in their 70s.
+They paid attention to the music, stage lighting, and stage use, and it was very impressive.
+In fact, at the awards ceremony, I suggested, "How about collaborating with a live band next time?"

 Kanagawa Musical Awards 2023 Awards Ceremony

---Performing a musical with live music is quite a challenge.
+—A musical with live music is quite a challenge, isn't it?

-Kumamoto: I thought it would be easy to incorporate not only piano, but also flute and guitar.
-It would be interesting if we could make it a reality, and it would add depth to the piece.
-I'd be happy if you could use this as an idea in the future.
+Kumamoto: I think it would be easy to incorporate not only piano, but also flute and guitar.
+It would be interesting if it could be realized, and it would add depth to the work.
+I would be happy if you could use it as an idea for the future.

-"Believe in the power of the piano's tone" - Mari's thoughts on her performance
+"I believe in the power of the piano's sound."
+Mari's thoughts on what she puts into her performances.

---You also sent a message of support accompanied by a piano performance to the 34th National Health and Welfare Festival "Nenrinpik Kanagawa 2022" held last November.
+—You also sent a message of support, complete with piano music, to the 34th National Health and Welfare Festival "Nenrinpic Kanagawa 2022," which was held last November, didn't you?

-I sent a message to the Kumamoto Sports Festival with a song called "Tsurugi no Mai (Sword Dance)" to cheer on the sport in a way that is unique to a pianist.
-The song is also chosen as background music for foot races and relays, so I hope I was able to convey a sense of dynamism.
-The power of the piano is incredible, so I poured my thoughts into the power of music.
+I wanted to offer a pianist's cheer for the Kumamoto Sports Festival, so I sent the song "Sword Dance" along with a message.
+It's a song that's often chosen as background music for foot races and relays, so I hope I was able to convey a sense of dynamism.
+The power of the piano is incredible, so I poured my feelings into the power of music.

-Speaking of performances, the "Soirée Mari Kumamoto" that you hold every autumn is fast approaching.
+--Speaking of performances, your annual autumn event, "Soirée Mari Kumamoto," is approaching.
 Are you working on any new projects?

-This year's 10th Kumamoto concert will be held at the Tokyo Bunka Kaikan on October 5th.
-The concert will feature popular songs and pieces based on a theme, but this time we will be focusing on the Spanish musician Alicia de Larrocha, who is celebrating the centennial of her birth.
-She is one of the most representative pianists of the 20th century, and is a fascinating woman with a long career spanning some 70 years, dating back to her childhood.
+This year marks the 10th time the concert has been held in Kumamoto, and it will take place on October 5th at the Tokyo Bunka Kaikan.
+The concert will feature popular songs and pieces based on a theme, and this time we will focus on the Spanish musician Alicia de Larrocha, who is celebrating the 100th anniversary of her birth.
+She is one of the leading pianists of the 20th century and a fascinating woman with a long career spanning approximately 70 years from her childhood.

-Kumamoto: At last year's evening party, I was moved by the live "Bravo!" from the audience.
-Pianists are lonely until the concert, so I savored the happiness of finally being able to perform.
-For this concert, I chose songs with the audience's reactions as my top priority, and I would be even happier if they matched what I wanted to play.
+Kumamoto: At last year's evening concert, I was deeply moved by the audience's genuine shouts of "Bravo!"
+As a pianist, I feel lonely until the concert, so I truly savored the joy of finally being able to perform.
+For this concert, my top priority in selecting the pieces is what the audience will like, and I would be even happier if that also coincides with what I want to play.
 I hope to resonate with everyone who listens.

 Mari Kumamoto in a chic and gorgeous dress

-Even if you have small hands, you can become a pianist!
-I want to share my experience
+Even with small hands, you can become a pianist!
+I want to share a message based on my own experience.

-Mari has been a professor at Osaka University of Arts since 2008, where she is also working to train the next generation of musicians.
-She provides varied instruction to each student, with varying levels of difficulty, for students with different goals, such as winning a competition, becoming a teacher, or simply improving.
+Since 2008, Mari has been a professor at Osaka University of Arts, where she is dedicated to nurturing the next generation of talent.
+She provides tailored instruction to each student, whose goals vary, from winning competitions and becoming a teacher to simply improving their skills.

--Is there anything you keep in mind when teaching?
+—What do you keep in mind when coaching?

-Kumamoto: The important thing when playing the piano is to know your own weaknesses and charming points.
+In Kumamoto, I believe that the most important thing when playing the piano is knowing your own weaknesses and strengths.
 For example, everyone has different hands, and mine are very small...
-One of my instructors once told me I'd never be able to become a professional pianist.
-But another instructor told me to "get a massage in the bath," so I tried it.
-There are piano pieces that are suitable for people with small hands, so I think it's important to know your individuality and develop them.
+One of my instructors even told me that I could never become a professional pianist.
+But another instructor told me to massage my hands in the bath, and I tried that.
+There are piano pieces that are suited to people with small hands, so I think it's important to know your own strengths and develop them.

---I see, so diversity is needed in the music world as well.
+—I see, so diversity is also needed in the world of music.

-Kumamoto: Yes, because you can't use the same method on every student.
-At the music school I attended in Spain, there was no age limit for instruction.
-Just as each person has different goals, individuality is given top priority in instruction.
-I think that kind of attitude is important.
+Kumamoto: That's right, you can't use the same method on every student.
+At the music school in Spain that I attended, there were no age restrictions for teaching.
+Just as each person has different goals, the teaching method prioritizes each individual's unique qualities.
+I think that kind of approach is important.

-Kumamoto: I think Latin music is a good fit for piano education.
-I feel that by focusing on emotional expression rather than fingering instruction, sensitivity is nurtured.
+Kumamoto: I believe that Latin music is well-suited to piano education.
+I feel that by emphasizing emotional expression over finger technique instruction, students' sensibilities are nurtured.

---When I think of Spanish music, I think of guitar and flamenco.
+—When we think of Spanish music, we often think of guitar and flamenco, don't we?

-Kumamoto: There are many excellent piano pieces.
-The contrast between light and dark is clear and easy to imagine, and the melodies are also popular with Japanese people.
-Alicia de Larrocha, who will be featured at this year's evening party, is also wonderful, so be sure to check her out.
+Kumamoto has many excellent piano pieces.
+The contrast between light and dark is clear and easy to visualize, and the melodies are to the liking of Japanese people.
+Alicia de Larrocha, whom we will introduce at this year's evening event, is also wonderful, so please be sure to check her out.

-Kumamoto: I previously participated in a volunteer activity called a "piano clinic" in Tohoku.
-I would like to hold a public lesson as a pianist in a similar format to that experience.
-If people of all ages, from children to adults, are free to participate, I think I could give lectures on why they can't play as well as they would like and how to play well.
-I would also like to do this as a Magcal Ambassador!
-I would like to hold the event in the Kanagawa Prefectural Government Building, which has great historical value.
+Kumamoto: I previously participated in a volunteer activity called "Piano Clinic" in Tohoku.
+I'd like to try a similar approach and give a public lesson as a pianist.
+If people of all ages, from children to adults, can freely participate, I think I can give lectures on why they can't play as well as they'd like and how to play better.
+I'd also love to do this as part of my Magcal Ambassador activities!
+I'd like to make it happen at the Kanagawa Prefectural Government Building, which has great historical value.

-March 2018 "Love Piano Concert" (Venue: Prefectural Youth Center)
+March 2018 (Heisei 30): "Love and Friendship Piano Concert" (held at: Prefectural Youth Center)

 【profile】

-Born in Tokyo, he began playing the piano at the age of five and moved to Spain with his family at the age of ten.
+Born in Tokyo.
+She began playing the piano at the age of 5 and moved to Spain with her family at the age of 10.

-The following year he entered the Royal Conservatory of Music in Madrid, Spain, at the age of 17 he entered the Juilliard School, and at the age of 20 he entered the Royal Academy of Music in London.
+The following year, he went to the Royal Conservatory of Music in Madrid, Spain; at 17, to the Juilliard School; and at 20, to the Royal Academy of Music in England.

-He returned to Japan at the age of 22 and made his debut in Japan at the age of 24.
-As a specialist in Spanish music, he completed the world's first recording of the complete piano works of Spanish composer Federico Mompou.
+She returned to Japan at the age of 22 and made her debut in Japan at the age of 24.
+As a specialist in Spanish music, she completed the world's first recording of the complete piano works of Spanish composer Federico Mompou.

-In 2008, he became a professor at Osaka University of Arts, where he is also devoted to mentoring the next generation of artists.
-He lives in Yokohama.
+In 2008, he became a professor at Osaka University of Arts and has dedicated himself to mentoring younger generations.
+He resides in Yokohama City.

 Official website : http://www.marikumamoto.com/